aragon/hack/docs/apm-ref.md

 **By latest contract address**

 Fetching the latest version by contract address is useful for clients to easily fetch the latest minor or patch release associated with a particular major version.
-This makes it particularly easy for organizations to still be served the relevant frontends if they have not updated their smart contract code to the latest version.
+This makes it particularly easy for organizations to still be served the relevant frontends if they have not updated their smart contract code to the latest major version.

 ```solidity
 repoVersion = repo.getLatestForContractAddress(contractCode);